 Lastly, it is important that you keep in touch with ourselves, the yacht's agents, as we are responsible for all liason work.
 In the weeks and months leading up to your charter, we will be working to ensure that the necessary paperwork is in order!
 Having completed contracts, we'll soon ask for your assistance in compiling lists of food and beverage preferences for the members of your party, and lists of all details relevant to your cruise, including arrival times, special arrangements for celebrations and any other requirements such as land tours, flights and accommodation.
 It's important that we keep abreast of any changes or alterations as they occur.

-Your money is held in a secure 'escrow' account, under an escrow agreement.
-Once you have signed the charter contract, the deposit funds are forwarded to an escrow account with UBS in Switzerland, to be held there on your behalf.
+Your money is held in a secure account with agreement.
+Once you have signed the charter contract, the deposit funds are forwarded to an our account to be held there on your behalf.
 The funds are released to the yacht’s owner upon the commencement of the charter.
-To read more about an escrow agreement, please take a look at the following definition from Business Dictionary and Escrow.

 An APA is also known as an Advance Provisioning Allowance, and this is generally 30% of the total charter fee — allocated to the yacht ahead of the charter for the purpose of provisioning the yacht with the exact items required for the preparation of your meals and snacks during your charter.
 Should the 30% APA exceed the amount required to provision the yacht prior to the charter, and procure any additional items during the course of the charter, the excess amount is always refunded to the charterer at the end of their charter.
 Of course, the opposite may also apply, where an additional amount of APA is requested so as to cover expenses.